Log Home Landscaping Wisdom

 Customer Preparation for Log Home Services

-Some of you’re probably glad you found this article before you built it.
-However, consider the above for those who bought a log home with established landscaping.
-Before we arrive, we should send you the Log Masters Restorations Log Home Restoration and Maintenance Customer Prep for Services sheet.
+For some of you, you’re probably glad you found this article before you built.
+However, for those who bought a log home with established landscaping, consider the above.
+Before we arrive, we should send you Log Masters Restorations Log Home Restoration and Maintenance Customer Prep for Services sheet.
 Do not overlook this document.
-It was made after many bad experiences for us and our customers to avoid known service issues in the future.
+It was made after many bad experiences for us and customers to avoid known service issues in the future.
 Created for awareness, it should help our customers prepare for our arrival and services.
-You will find a detailed list on it for you to review and complete before we arrive to ensure the best services with minimal disruptions and damage.
+On it, you will find a detailed list for you to review and complete before we arrive to ensure the best services with minimal disruptions and damage.

 We want to hear from you